HenniePeters/SolarDirectionClass/README.md

 involved with the conversion from VBA to C++.
 I will appreciate a donation on my patreon page:
 https://www.patreon.com/hennep

+An example of how to use this class can be found in the main function at the end of main.cpp

 Good luck,
 Hennie Peters